Ecwid/ecwid-api-docs/includes/_authentication.md

 client_id | required | Application ID
 client_secret | required | Application secret key
-code | required | The temporary code received on the step #2 grant_type | required | Must be `authorization_code`
+code | required | The temporary code received on the step #2 redirect_uri | conditional | If the `redirect_uri` parameter was included in the authorization request, you must include it in the token request and their values must be identical. grant_type | required | Must be `authorization_code`

 > Response example